-Dr Goldthau's academic interests focus on energy security and global governance issues related to oil and gas.
-His publications include "Energy Union.
-Europe's new Liberal Mercantilism?"
-(Palgrave 2016), " A Liberal Actor in a Realist World: The EU Regulatory State and the Global Political Economy of Energy" (Oxford University Press, 2015), "The Global Energy Challenge: Environment, Development and Security" (Palgrave Macmillan, 2015), the " Wiley Handbook on Global Energy Policy" (Wiley Blackwell, 2013), "Dynamics of Energy Governance in Europe and Russia" (Palgrave, 2012), "Global Energy Governance: The New Rules of the Game" (Brookings Press, 2010), "Imported Oil and US National Security" (RAND, 2009) and "OPEC" (Hanser, 2009).
+Prof. Goldthau's academic interests lie in energy security, global energy governance and the political economy of the low carbon transition.
+His publications include The Politics of Shale Gas in Eastern Europe (Cambridge University Press, 2018), the Handbook of the International Political Economy of Energy and Natural Resources (Edward Elgar, 2018), Energy Union.
+Europe's new Liberal Mercantilism?
+(Palgrave Macmillan, 2016), A Liberal Actor in a Realist World: The EU Regulatory State and the Global Political Economy of Energy (Oxford University Press, 2015), The Global Energy Challenge: Environment, Development and Security (Palgrave Macmillan, 2015), the Wiley Handbook on Global Energy Policy (Wiley Blackwell, 2013), Dynamics of Energy Governance in Europe and Russia (Palgrave Macmillan, 2012), Global Energy Governance: The New Rules of the Game (Brookings Press, 2010), Imported Oil and US National Security (RAND, 2009) and OPEC (Hanser, 2009).